zzehli/study-notes/ml/rl.md

 * state is a complete description of the world (fully observed environment)
 * observation is a partial description of the state (eg. game map is not fully disclosed to the player)
 * discount: present rewards weighs more than distant rewards
+* types of tasks: episodic and continuing
+    * episodic task has a terminal state
+    * continuing task has no terminal state
 * exploration and exploitation trade off
     * exploitation: exploiting known information to maximize the reward
     * exploration: exploring the environment by trying random actions in order to find more information about the environment